 Your actions will demonstrate the power (or lack of power) you allow the Food police to have over you this holiday season.

 And then the actions that you take because of those feelings are going to lead to your results.
 Go back through the circumstances and Food Police thoughts that came to mind for you while reading this and write down how they make you feel.
 What actions do you take because of these?
 And what results have you been getting?
 Is this adding up for you now?

 And Finally, Your Results

 In the end, your results are what tell you whether or not you are on the right track.
 Helping your body maintain that homeostasis with as little chaos as possible is the goal.
 If you feel you need help to get on track, we should talk.
 I can help you keep those Food Police in check this holiday season.
-Book your curiosity call with me today to see if we are a good fit to work together to help you overcome your own Food Police this holiday season!
+Join me over on Instagram to help you overcome your own Food Police this holiday season!